• Skip to primary navigation

 Gather the ingredients the night before.

 • Challah Bread – Challah is a heavy, yellow-toned bread.
 You can find Challah in most bakeries and grocery stores.
-If you can’t find Challah, you can substitute with brioche, sourdough, or even dense white bread, but the texture and flavor will vary.
+If you can’t find Challah, you can substitute with brioche, sourdough, or even dense white bread.
+Challah is a great choice for this recipe because it’s a dense, rich, eggy bread that soaks up the egg and milk mixture very well.
+Challah is also a bit sweet, so the flavor is lovely for a sweet breakfast recipe like this one.

 • Cream – Heavy cream will make the creamiest, custardy French toast casserole.
 Half and half will also work in a pinch.